Support When Your Child Has Cancer

 A social worker will be aware of you and your child's arrival in the ward at the hospital.
 The social worker will arrange to meet you and talk with you about the various types of support available for your family.

-What kind of practical support is available?
+What kind of practical support is available when my child has cancer?

 Practical support can include help with things such as: